 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The Medium Synchronization Delay Information subfield in the Common Info subfield is not present if the Basic Multi-Link element is sent by a non-AP STA.
 When the Basic Multi-Link element is included in a frame sent by an AP, the condition for the presence of the Medium Synchronization Delay Information subfield in the Common Info field is defined in 35.3.16.8 (Medium access recovery procedure).
 The format of the Medium Synchronization Delay Information subfield is defined in Figure 9-1072i (Medium Synchronization Delay Information subfield format).

 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The AP MLD ID subfield indicates the identifier of the AP MLD whose MLD information is carried in the Basic Multi-Link element.
-The AP MLD ID subfield is not present in the Basic Multi-Link element included in a frame sent by a non-AP STA affiliated with a non-AP MLD.
-The AP MLD ID subfield is not present in the Basic Multi-Link element when the element is carried in a Beacon frame, (Re)Association Response frame, Authentication frame, or Probe Response frame that is not a multi-link probe response.
 The condition for the presence of the AP MLD ID subfield in a multi-link probe response is defined in 35.3.4.2 (Use of multi-link probe request and response).

 MLD capability and operation signaling